YanTongThia/University-Data-Analysis/README.md

 # University-Data-Analytics

 Thoroughly examine the primary factors that have affected university rankings and evaluate how they have contributed to Nanyang Technological University's (NTU) recent decline in rankings.
-This analysis leverages publicly accessible web data extracted from [INSERT URL HERE] with the aim of offering actionable insights to assist NTU in strategically improving its ranking position.
+This analysis leverages publicly accessible web data extracted from [[URL](https://www.timeshighereducation.com/world-university-rankings/2023/world-ranking)] with the aim of offering actionable insights to assist NTU in strategically improving its ranking position.
 The technological tools employed for this endeavor encompass Python for web scraping and R for data analysis.

 ## Table of Contents